NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 6. The secretory phase is caused by increased production of progesterone.

 Q18.
 What is parturition?
-Which hormones are involved in induction of parturition?
+Which hormones are involved in the induction of parturition?

 Answer:

 The process of delivery of the foetus is called parturition.
-Oxytocin hormone causes a strong contraction of uterine.
-Contraction of uterine becomes stronger and stronger by the stimulatory reflex between uterine contraction and oxytocin secretion.
-This leads to the expulsion of the baby out of the uterus through the birth canal.
+The Oxytocin hormone causes a strong contraction of the uterus.
+The contraction of the uterus becomes stronger and stronger through the stimulatory reflex between uterine contraction and oxytocin secretion.
+This leads to the expulsion of the baby from the uterus through the birth canal.

 Answer:

-The sex chromosome in human female is XX while in a male it is XY.
-Thus, female produces haploid gametes having all X chromosomes but male produces two types of gametes with either X or Y. The sex of the child will be dependent on which sperm whether the one with X chromosomes or the one with Y chromosome fertilises the ovum with X chromosome.
+The sex chromosome in a human female is XX, while in a male it is XY.
+Thus, female produces haploid gametes with all X chromosomes, but male produces two types of gametes with either X or Y. The sex of the child will be dependent on which sperm, whether the one with X chromosomes or the one with Y chromosomes, fertilises the ovum with an X chromosome.
 Therefore, the sex of the baby is determined by the father's chromosomes, not the mother's.

 Answer:

 One ovum is released by a human ovary in a month.
 Identical twins are developed from a single egg.
 Hence, only one egg would have been released when the mother gave birth to identical twins.
-If the twins are fraternal twins then they must have been developed from two eggs.
+If the twins are fraternal, then they must have been developed from two eggs.

 Q21.
-How many eggs do you think were released by the ovary of a female dog which gave birth to 6 puppies?
+How many eggs do you think were released by the ovary of a female dog that gave birth to 6 puppies?

 Answer: